-While TMEMS strives to provide a high-quality education for all students that uses and develops 21st century teaching and learning skills, TMEMS will not use distance learning in our program.
+While TMEMS strives to provide a high-quality education for all students that uses and develops 21st century teaching and learning skills, TMEMS may use distance learning in our program in accordance to the Governing Council "Distance Learning" policy.
 Distance learning is a process used to provide instruction for credit when the student and primary instructor are not necessarily physically present at the same time and/or place.

-III.11 PARENT CONCERN PROCEDURES AND STUDENT GRIEVANCE PROCEDURE TO ADDRESS STUDENT CONCERNS follow up with an email if the discussion was verbal.
+III.11 PARENT CONCERN PROCEDURES AND STUDENT GRIEVANCE PROCEDURE TO ADDRESS STUDENT CONCERNS